The Minimum Description Length Principle for Pattern Mining: A Survey: The basics in a nutshell

 \citet{chakrabarti_autopart_2004} proposes to compress the adjacency matrix of a graph by grouping nodes into homogeneous blocks (see \citfig{fig:blocks-graph}), with a top-down procedure to search for a good partition. \citet{navlakha_graph_2008} similarly propose to build graph summaries by grouping nodes into supernodes, but with a bottom-up search procedure.
 A superedge linking two supernodes represents edges between all pairs of elementary nodes from either supernodes (hence a supernode with a loop represents a clique).
 When reconstructing the original graph, after expanding the supernodes and superedges, some corrections must be performed, to add and remove spurious edges. \questionmrk{navlakha_graph_2008}{graphs-blocks}{extra piece}{Not sure why the sign of corrections is needed} \questionmrk{navlakha_graph_2008}{graphs-blocks}{unit cost}{Cost is number of encoded elements} \citet{navlakha_graph_2008} let the cost of encoding a graph equal the number of superedges and edge corrections, ignoring the cost of the assignment of nodes to supernodes.

-\citet{khan_set-based_2015-1} \citep[also][]{khan_set-based_2014,khan_set-based_2015,khan_lossless_2015} use essentially the same encoding, additionally considering node labels. \questionmrk{khan_set-based_2015-1}{graphs-blocks}{missing piece}{Though it is unclear how they are incorporated into the encoding if at all.
+\citet{khan_set-based_2015-1} \citep[also][]{khan_set-based_2015,khan_lossless_2015} work with essentially the same encoding, using locality-sensitive hashing (LSH) to identify candidates for merger, additionally considering node labels \citep{khan_set-based_2014}. \questionmrk{khan_set-based_2015-1}{graphs-blocks}{missing piece}{Though it is unclear how they are incorporated into the encoding if at all.
 Big overlap between the articles.} \citet{akoglu_pics_2012} also aim at grouping nodes while taking into account node attributes.

 A similar block summary approach for bipartite graphs is proposed by \citet{feng_summarization-based_2012}, with a more complete encoding. \citet{papadimitriou_hierarchical_2008} also focus on bipartite graphs, but the obtained blocks are arranged into a hierarchy, while \citet{he_pack_2009} consider $k$-partite graphs.